-- A CV (curriculum vitae) or resume for the presenter.
+- A short bio for the presenter.
 Students should include their school affiliation and their degree candidacy. - An abstract up to 250 words.
 All abstract submissions should be sent to the following email address: msmpublichealthday@msm.edu.
-Email SUBJECT LINE: [Presenter Last Name_ABSTRACT] e.g. SMITH_ABSTRACT.
+Email SUBJECT LINE: [Presenter Last Name_ABSTRACT] e.g., SMITH_ABSTRACT.
 Abstracts submitted after the deadline will not be considered.